Android root attacks can persist and live forever

 What is a Bootloader?

-When you turn on your phone the first thing which starts is the Boot ROM code, which starts at a pre-defined location in the ROM (read-only-memory).
-This ROM is similar to the BIOS boot that is familiar to most PC users.
+When you turn on your phone the first thing which starts is the Boot code, which starts at a pre-defined location in the ROM (read-only-memory).
+This ROM is similar to the boot that is familiar to most PC users.
 The Boot ROM’s main function is to load the bootloader into memory, and to execute it.
-The bootloader is not part of the Android operating system, but it is used by manufacturers to put restrictions on what can run on the system, and to configure memory, network and various other chips required when the kernel starts.
+The bootloader is not part of the Android operating system, but it is used by manufacturers to put restrictions on what can run on the system, and to configure memory, network and various other chips required when the starts.
 The bootloader also checks the signature of the kernel before starting it.

 Why the bootloader?